andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 2021-01-01 04:00:00      12       4
 ```

 Note that `hour` is no longer a column, but the index.
-This is the default of the method `.groupby()`. given the type conversions that we performed above, to data type `datetime64`, this index is a `DatetimeIndex`.
+This is the default of the method `.groupby()`.
+After the type conversion performed above, this index will be a `DatetimeIndex`.

 ```
 In [11]: df.index